-Middle Housing: A term for residential uses that includes duplexes, triplexes, quadplexes, cottage clusters, and townhomes.
+Middle Housing: A term for the following residential uses: duplexes, triplexes, quadplexes, cottage clusters, and townhomes.

 Open Space, Common: Private open space provided within a development which is provided for, and which is permanently accessible to, all residents/tenants of the development.